Other Antidepressants: Tetracyclics and SARIs

 - Tetracyclics are another class of antidepressant with drugs such as Asendin, Ludiomil, Mazanor, and Remeron.
 Although it affects neurotransmitters, Remeron doesn't prevent reuptake in the same way.
 Instead, it seems to stop neurotransmitters from binding with specific receptors on the nerves.
 Because the norepinephrine and serotonin don't bind to the receptors, they seem to build up in the areas between the nerve cells.
 As a result, the neurotransmitter levels rise.

 - Serotonin antagonist and reuptake inhibitor (SARIs) appear to act in two ways.
 They prevent the reuptake of serotonin.
-But they also prevent serotonin from binding with the cell receptors.
+But they also prevent serotonin particles that are released in a synapse from binding at certain undesired receptors and redirect them instead to other receptors that can help nerve cells within mood circuits function better.
 Examples include nefazodone and trazodone.

 Older Antidepressants: Tricyclics and MAOIs